-How do dogs contract parvovirus?
+How do dogs get parvo?

 How to prevent parvovirus in dogs

-- 6 to 8 weeks of age
+- Initial vaccine at 6 to 8 weeks of age

-- again at 10 to 12 weeks old
+- Booster vaccine at 10 to 12 weeks old

-- again at 14 to 16 weeks old
+- Booster vaccine at 14 to 16 weeks old

 Additional measures to protect your pet include:

-- regularly wash bedding and food/water dishes until your dog is vaccinated
+- Regularly wash bedding and food/water dishes until your dog is vaccinated

-- follow the vaccination schedule as discussed with your vet
+- Follow the vaccination schedule as discussed with your vet

 How is parvovirus treated?